cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/CloudSimTags.rst

 .. java:field:: public static final int END_OF_SIMULATION
    :outertype: CloudSimTags

    Denotes the end of simulation.
-Despite it has a negative value, it isn't a priority event (this is the only exception).
+Despite it has a negative value, it isn't a priority event.

 FAILURE
 ^^^^^^^